wp-plugins/football-pool/readme.txt

 * Added an extra warning for the administrator of the blog in the Plugins and Updates pages in the WordPress admin when the plugin has the charts enabled but the Highcharts API is missing.

 = 2.1.2 =
 * Bug fix: upgrading the plugin also deletes the Highcharts API.
-Too make sure the front-end does not quit working, a small change was made to the init code.
-Also, the plugin now expects the API to be located outside the plugin's directory: `wp-content/plugins/highcharts-js/` directory.
+To make sure the front-end does not quit working, a small change was made to the init code.
+Also, the plugin now expects the API to be located outside the plugin's directory: `wp-content/plugins/highcharts-js/`.

 = 2.1.1 =
 * Small updates for WordPress 3.5.